Josh-test-lab/autoFRK-python/README.md

 ## Release Notes

 ### v1.2.3
-2025-11-13
+2025-11-15
 - Replaced all usages of `torch.linalg.pinv()` with `torch.cholesky_inverse(torch.linalg.cholesky())` for improved numerical stability and performance.
-- Fixed an issue that caused poor predictions when the dataset’s time index exceeded 2.
+- Fixed an issue that caused poor predictions when the dataset's time index exceeded 2.
 - Other minor bug fixes and improvements.

 ### v1.2.2